Demand for Talent in 2021

 Diversity & Inclusion in Technical Operations

-Along the challenges faced this year related to COVID-19, firms also had to reflect on the need to create more diverse teams.
+Along the challenges faced last year related to COVID-19, firms also had to reflect on the need to create more diverse teams.
 The manufacturing sector in particular tends to lack diversity, and this will be a continued area of focus for many companies and executive leadership teams in the industry for the next several years.
 Diversity is a business-critical imperative, and teams that are more diverse perform better than their less diverse counterparts.
 Specialist recruiters can play an important part in helping to solve these challenges.
 Recruiters can advise on best practices and work with clients on their initiatives to build more diverse teams.
 DSJ Global aims to be a long-term talent partner for our clients and are empathetic to the challenges they face both within their organizations and the wider world.

 The Hiring Landscape